TMD20/torrent-quick-search/README.md

 # How Use
 * Go to Supported Site
-* Make Sure to use your script manager to setup required settings
+* Make Sure to use your script manager to setup required settings THis can usually be done by clicking on icon in menu Required Settings
   * Search URL
   * Search Program
   * Search API